xan2622/PurrMoji-Emoji-Picker/README.md

 ## 💬 Feedback & Community

-If you have ideas or want to report a bug about **PurrMoji Emoji Picker**, feel free to [open an issue](https://github.com/xan2622/PurrMoji-Emoji-Picker/issues) on this Github repository.
+If you have ideas or want to report a bug about **PurrMoji**, feel free to [open an issue](https://github.com/xan2622/PurrMoji-Emoji-Picker/issues) on this Github repository.

 If you want to contribute to the emoji library projects themselves, please visit their respective repositories linked above.